nullre/rw_mods/NR_AutoMachineTool/README_en.md

 ### Usage
 - Research on Automatic cleaning.
-- Install in a place where dirt will occur.
+- Install in a location where dirt or dirt will be brought in.
 - The AutoCleaner cleans the dirt in the range.

 ### Function
 - You can select the AutoCleaner and change the power supply amount from the power tab.
 If the power supply is large, the cleaning speed and cleaning range will rise.
 - If Pawn within the range is dirty, drop dirt.
+Then AutoCleaner will clean it.

 ### Caution
 - I think balance is not good.